Morning, Thursday, 18th January 2018

 THIS EVENT IS CPD CERTIFIED

-Delegates will assess what more can be done to ensure symptoms of sepsis are identified and patients are diagnosed earlier, especially in the context of recent NICE guidance to treat people with life-threatening sepsis symptoms within one hour.
+Delegates will assess what more can be done to ensure symptoms of sepsis are identified and patients are diagnosed earlier, especially in the context of NICE guidance to treat people with life-threatening sepsis symptoms within one hour.
 They will also consider the potential impact of the 2017 Antimicrobial Resistance and Sepsis CQUIN and NHS England’s proposal to introduce a sepsis specific indicator to the Clinical Commissioning Group Improvement and Assessment Framework in 17/18.

 Further sessions will focus on priorities for raising awareness amongst the public and health professionals through education and training; next steps for enabling prompt recognition and treatment; the role of NHS 111 in going online during 2017 and increasing clinical assessments; improving clinical practice and patient safety; promoting a learning culture and further opportunities for cross-system collaboration in order to reduce the number of avoidable deaths from sepsis.